bchwtz/bchwtz-gateway/docs/unittest.rst

 To improve continuous code integration, the file `gateway_unittest.yml` was created under the subdirectory `.github/workflows`.
 The workflow executes the `setup. py` in a virtual environment and then performs the unittest.

+To run the pytest localy type the following command while you are in the gateway directory:

+`pytest tests/test_gateway.py`